Leafwing-Studios/fop-rules/docs/character-options/powers/conduit.md

 </div>

 A strange dark energy flows through your fingers, disorienting those that it touches.
 Make an Agility attack against a creature of your choice within range.
-If you hit, deal 1d4 + Presence umbral damage and apply 3 + 1/2 Presence stacks of shocked.
+If you hit, deal 1d4 + Presence umbral damage and apply 3 + 1/2 Presence stacks of shock.

 ## Essence Poisoning